Posted by Greg Kasavin on June 10, 2013

 As with Bastion, we are self-funding Transistor, and have not sought or accepted funding from any outside sources.
 This means we can make the game we want to make on our own terms and timeline.
 We’ve re-invested the money we made from Bastion into this game.

-What platforms is Transistor coming to and what is the release date?
+What other platforms is Transistor coming to?

 Why choose the PlayStation 4 over other gaming consoles?